TS552 - Measuring equipment Vevor - Free user manual and instructions

 Replacing the battery in the receiver:

-When the low battery indicator "R" appears on the receiver display, the battery in the receiver is not high enough and you m replace it immediately; otherwise the receiver will not operate normal or the detection result may be wrong.
+When the low battery indicator "R" appears on the receiver display, the battery in the receiver is not high enough and you must replace it immediately; otherwise the receiver will not operate normally or the detection result may be wrong.

 To replace the battery, turn off the receiver first.
-Remove the so the battery cover of the receiver and then remove the battery cover.
-Replace the old battery with a new one of the same type, make that the polarity connections are correct.
-Reinstall the battery cover the screw.
+Remove the screw on the battery cover of the receiver and then remove the battery cover.
+Replace the old battery with a new one of the same type, making sure that the polarity connections are correct.
+Reinstall the battery cover and the screw.

 REPLACING THE FUSE IN THE TRANSMITTER